 Since August 2004, FLA has provided top sophomores in Warrington with personal and professional development opportunities.
-What began as a small program for 30 students has expanded to serve 100 sophomores each year.
+What began as a small program for 30 students has expanded to serve 100 sophomores and transfer students each year.

 The Florida Leadership Academy develops future leaders and polished professionals by providing opportunities for personal growth and networking.
 Students will explore leadership principles, practice professionalism, serve the community, and put their skills to the test in a business case competition.
 FLA utilizes the Emotionally Intelligent Leadership (EIL) model to help students: 1) understand that we all have the potential to lead, and 2) further discover the leadership potential within themselves.

-FLA is a hands-on leadership program for second-year business majors which aims to:
+FLA is a hands-on leadership program for second year and transfer business majors which aims to:

 - Engage you actively in your learning through self-exploration and skills development